Pckool/Custom-Discord-Bot/role-assignment-message.md

 - If you play Warframe, please react with :warframe:
 - If you play Anthem, please react with :anthem:
 - If you play Rainbow Six Siege, please react with :R6:
-- If you play For Honor, Please react with :forhonor:
+- If you play For Honor, please react with :forhonor:
+- If you play Apex Legends, please react with :apexlegends: